fleet-sdk/docs/docs/transaction-building.md

 ## Step.
 5: Set the change address

-Often you do not use all the funds included in the input boxes, so you need to provide an address to receive these funds back.
-It's the so-called UTxO change.
+Often, all the funds included in the input boxes are not used by the transaction.
+An address needs to be set to receive these funds.
+This is referred to as the change from the eUTxO transaction.

 To do so, you must call the `sendChangeTo()` method and pass an address as the only parameter.

-In the following example, we are sending the change to `9gNvAv97W71Wm33GoXgSQBFJxinFubKvE6wh2dEhFTSgYEe783j` address.
+In the following example, we are sending the change to the `9gNvAv97W71Wm33GoXgSQBFJxinFubKvE6wh2dEhFTSgYEe783j` address.

 <!-- prettier-ignore -->
 ```ts